View Current

 (8) The University seeks to acquire works that demonstrate the emergence of various schools of art, stylistic trends and cultural influences, by significant and influential individual practitioners or communities of artists, practising in or influenced by their experiences in and of Northern Australia.

-(9) The University will acquire art by First Nations artists in acknowledgement of the lands on which the University’s campuses and centres are located or that recognise the networks that exist between First Nations students, staff and community members and the University.
+(9) The University will acquire art by First Nations artists in acknowledgement of the lands on which the University’s campuses and centres are located or that recognise the networks that exist between First Nations students, employees, community members, and the University.

 Non-First Nations artists